namhyung/uftrace/doc/uftrace-live.md

        3.289 us [19387] | } /* main */

-Note that `-U` option has the opposite effect of `-P` option so users can the both to fine-control.
-The option comes later will override the formers.
+Note that `-U` option has the opposite effect of `-P` option so users can use both for fine-control.
+The option that comes later will override the formers.
 For example if you want to trace all functions but 'a' in the above:

     $ uftrace --no-libcall -P . -U a  abc